serverless/blog/posts/2018-11-01-no-server-november-challenge.md

 Be sure to [check the rules](#rules) before submitting!

 As a side note, we also have a [Serverless Examples Explorer](https://serverless.com/examples/) on our website.
-So if you complete the challenge and feel good about it, submit it to our [Examples Repo](https://github.com/serverless/examples)!
+So if you complete a challenge and feel good about it, submit it to our [Examples Repo](https://github.com/serverless/examples)!
 It might get featured on [serverless.com](https://serverless.com/).

 #### The challenges